Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---
 - 🕹️ ***Installation***:
   - Download from above.
-  - Unzip the files in this folder, overwrithing one file (no worries, backup included):
+  - Unzip the archive in this folder, overwrithing one file (no worries, backup included):
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
   - Play.